Antonyeaster/pup-hq/README.md

 ### Lighthouse

-I used Lighthouse in Chrome Dev Tools to test performance, accessibility, best practices and SEO of the website.
+I used Lighthouse in Chrome dev tools to test performance, accessibility, best practices and SEO of the website.

 ### Index Page